htcondor/htcondor/docs/version-history/lts-versions-24-0.rst

 - Improved the error message when job submission as a disallowed user fails (i.e. submitting as the 'condor' or 'root' user).
   :jira:`2638`

+- Fixed bug in :tool:`htcondor server status` that caused incorrect output if :macro:`DAEMON_LIST` contained commas as a delimiter.
+  :jira:`2667`